ImmutableSoft/form-render/README.md

 # form-render
-React form render from JSON definition created by form-edit.
+FormAlly form render from JSON definition created by form-edit for ReactJS.